whuer-mspace/forests_plots_ws/README.md

 Our quadrotor autonomous exploration field experiments in forests can be found at https://youtu.be/tRm9xuXOqBc.

-This simulation code uses [MARSIM](https://github.com/hku-mars/MARSIM.git), please check the [MARSIM](https://github.com/hku-mars/MARSIM.git) code configuration to use this public data set in detail.
+The simulation code utilizes [MARSIM](https://github.com/hku-mars/MARSIM.git).
+Please thoroughly review the [MARSIM](https://github.com/hku-mars/MARSIM.git) code configuration for using this publicly available dataset.

 ## Acknowledgments